 Photovoltaic (PV) systems work by converting light emitted from the sun into electrical current.
 It’s the same technology found on pocket calculators, just on a larger scale.
 Modern systems do this by using crystalline silicon (c-Si) solar cells made of multicrystalline, and monocrystalline silicon.
 These cells are housed in panels that output direct current (DC) electricity, which is converted into alternating current (AC) electricity by an inverter.
 The current is then sent to your existing electrical panel where it is distributed throughout the home.

-Northern Virginia has a great climate for solar power, receiving nearly the same amount of sunlight per year as places like Jacksonville or Atlanta (who are known for their torrid climate).
-Other important considerations include the layout, orientation of your roof (with low-slope southward facing roofs being optimal), and items that may obstruct sunlight getting to the panels (trees, adjacent buildings, etc.).
-A professional determination will be made during your initial roof inspection.
+The DMV has a great climate for solar power, receiving nearly the same amount of sunlight per year as places like Jacksonville or Atlanta (who are known for their torrid climate).
+Other important considerations include the layout, orientation of your roof (with moderate-slope southward facing roofs being optimal), and items that may obstruct sunlight getting to the panels (trees, adjacent buildings, etc.).

 If your home is located in Northern VA you can use the Northern VA Solar Map to get an idea of your potential to benefit from solar.
 Click here to access the map.
 If you are located in DC, Virginia, or Maryland you can use Google’s Project Sunroof to research your home’s solar potential.
 Click here for a link to Project Sunroof.

 Today, solar energy costs less than traditional electricity in many markets.
 While the greatest savings occurs from an upfront purchase, many customers are able to reduce their monthly electrical cost even after the price of financing.
 Actual savings will depend on several factors including utility rates, electrical usage, and available sunlight.